+Customizing

-Customizing: You must customize the file before you export it.
+You must customize the file before you export it.

-- 1. Use a text editor to customize the file. - Section headings, keywords, and pre-defined values are not case-sensitive, but string values that you define are case-sensitive. - Use adjacent quotation marks to indicate no value.
-For example, LinkURL1="" indicates that the URL is intentionally undefined. - Enclose in quotation marks any values that contain leading or trailing spaces or are already enclosed in quotation marks. - To export scheduled events, configure the values directly in the .ini file. - To export a system time with the greatest accuracy, if the receiving cooling units can access a Network Time Protocol server, configure enabled for NTPEnable:
+- 1. Use a text editor to customize the file. - Section headings, keywords, and pre-defined values are not casesensitive, but string values that you define are case-sensitive. - Use adjacent quotation marks to indicate no value.
+For example, LinkURL1="" indicates that the URL is intentionally undefined.

+- Enclose in quotation marks any values that contain leading or trailing spaces or are already enclosed in quotation marks. - To export scheduled events, configure the values directly in the .ini file. - To export a system time with the greatest accuracy, if the receiving cooling units can access a Network Time Protocol server, configure enabled for NTPEnable:
-'''

 NTPEnable=enabled

-'''

-Alternatively, reduce transmission time by exporting the [SystemDate/Time] section as a separate ini file
+Alternatively, reduce transmission time by exporting the [SystemDate/Time] section as a separate .ini file.

 - To add comments, start each comment line with a semicolon (;). - 2.
 Copy the customized file to another file name in the same folder: - The file name can have up to 64 characters and must have the .ini suffix. - Retain the original customized file for future use.

-The file that you retain is the only record of your comments.
+IMPORTANT: The file that you retain is the only record of your comments.

-Transferring the file to a single cooling unit: To transfer the .ini file to another unit, do either of the following:
+Transfer the File to a Single Unit

+To transfer the .ini file to another unit, do either of the following:

-- From the Web interface of the receiving cooling unit, select the Administration tab, General on the top menu bar, and User Config File on the left navigation menu.
+- From the Web user interface of the receiving unit, select the Administration tab, General on the top menu bar, and User Config File on the left navigation menu.
 Enter the full path of the file, or use Browse. - Use any file transfer protocol supported by units, i.e., FTP, FTP Client, SCP, or TFTP).
-The following example uses FTP: - a.
+The following example uses FTP: - 1.
 From the folder containing the copy of the customized .ini file, use FTP to log in to the unit to which you are exporting the .ini file:

 '''

-ftp> open ip address
+ftp>open ip address

 '''

-b.
-Export the copy of the customized .ini file to the root directory of the receiving unit:
+2. Export the copy of the customized .ini file to the root directory of the receiving unit:

 '''

-ftp> put filename.ini
+ftp>put filename.ini

 '''